0xLeif/Fork/README.md

 ## Objects
 - `Fork`: Using a single input create two separate async functions that return `LeftOutput` and `RightOutput`.
+- `ForkedArray`: Using a single array and a single async function, parallelize the work for each value of the array.
+- `BatchedForkedArray`: Using a single array and a single async function, batch the parallelized work for each value of the array
 - `ForkedActor`: Using a single actor create two separate async functions that are passed the actor.
     - `KeyPathActor`: A generic Actor that uses KeyPaths to update and set values.
-- `ForkedArray`: Using a single array and a single async function, parallelize the work for each value of the array.

 ## Basic usage